-At the 100 meters backstroke event, the heavily perspiring crowd at Kelly’s saw yet another John Cleese clone walk up to the starting block.
-John Naber, who was also tall and wore a mustache, had won three gold and one silver medal in Montreal.
-His specialty was the backstroke, but he was perfectly capable of competing in the other styles as well.
-Jesse Vassallo was just fourteen years old, had a slight frame and was a full foot shorter than the Olympic star.
-Vassallo was one of the most promising American long-distance swimmers after having made great times at the qualifying races for the Olympics.
-His 15:31 on 1,500 meters freestyle is still the best time performed by a 14-year-old.
-Faster than Michael Phelps himself, who’s at fourth place on this list with 15:39, and Swedish Anders Holmertz, who’s third with 15:37.
+At the 100m backstroke event, the heavily perspiring crowd at Kelly’s pool saw yet another John Cleese clone walk up to the starting block.
+John Naber, who was also tall and wore a mustache, had won one silver and three gold medals in Montreal.
+His specialty was the backstroke, but he was capable of competing in the other styles as well.
+Jesse Vassallo was just 14 years old, had a slight frame and was a full foot shorter than Naber.
+Vassallo was one of the most promising American long-distance swimmers who’d made great times at the qualifying races for the Olympics.
+His 15:31 on 1,500m freestyle is still the best time performed by a 14-year-old.
+He was even faster than Michael Phelps, who’s at fourth place on this list with 15:39, and Swedish Anders Holmertz, who’s third with 15:37.

-Just like Skinner, Vassallo had not been allowed to go to Quebec to compete in the Olympics.
+Just like Skinner, Vassallo had been prohibited from competing in the Montreal Olympics.
 By living in the United States, he had broken the rules of the Puerto Rican Olympic Committee stipulating that you had to live in your native country for at least one year prior to the Olympics.

-On this hot day, Jesus Vassallo’s second disappointing Olympics failure was still far off in the future.
-Following the disappointment of the Montreal Olympics, Jesse wanted to try new distances other than the monotonous long-distance races.
-He had finally settled on the 100 meters backstroke and he’d ended up next to John Naber in the trials.
-The young long-distance swimmer had figured out a way of avoiding a problem that had concerned him – to more or less be drowned by the backwash from the massive Naber.
-After the start, Vassallo remained underwater while moving like a dolphin as he used his abdomen for moving forward.
+On this hot day, Jesse Vassallo’s second disappointing Olympics failure was still far off in the future.
+Following his exclusion from the Montreal Olympics, Jesse wanted to try new distances other than the monotonous long-distance races.
+He had finally settled on the 100m backstroke and he’d ended up next to John Naber in the trials.
+The young long-distance swimmer had figured out a way of avoiding a problem that had concerned him—being “drowned” by the backwash from the massive Naber.
+After the start, Vassallo remained underwater and moved like a dolphin, using his abdomen to move forward.
 Those in the audience who weren’t blinded by Naber’s star-like appearance had a good laugh at Vassallo’s strange style.

 In the summer of 1979, the Pan-American Games were held in the Puerto Rican capital of San Juan.
 Puerto Rico is an island in the Caribbean belonging to the United States, but with a high degree of autonomy.
 When Christopher Columbus landed on the island during his second trip, he found it inhabited by Native Americans who referred to it as Borikén.
-The Spanish named the island San Juan Bautista in honor of John the Baptist, while the name was later changed to Puerto Rico, meaning “rich port.”
-Puerto Rico has participated in the Olympics under its own flag ever since 1948.
+The Spanish named the island San Juan Bautista in honor of John the Baptist, but the name was later changed to Puerto Rico, meaning “rich port.”
+Puerto Rico has participated in the Olympics under its own flag since 1948.

-Despite the fact that Vassallo had left the country when he was only eleven and that he’d also chosen to compete for the United States, he was still extremely popular in Puerto Rico.
-And not just there – that same year, Sports Illustrated ranked him one of the ten greatest athletes in the world together with racing champion Mario Andretti, Björn Borg and even Muhammad Ali.
+Vassallo was still extremely popular in Puerto Rico, despite the fact that he’d left the country when he was only eleven and he’d chosen to compete for the United States.
+In 1979, Sports Illustrated ranked him one of the 10 greatest athletes in the world, together with racing champion Mario Andretti, tennis star Björn Borg and even Muhammad Ali.